IPR issues of the Internet and Social Media as an Alternate Media Platform

 It is not important that everyone’s opinion will be the same.
 Everyone’s opinion differs.
 Everyone has the right to express their views and expressions under Article 19(1)(a) of the Indian Constitution.
 The liberty of the press is also implicit.
 One can express their views through media as well.

-Today, social media acts as a media through which many people express their views.
+Today, social media acts as a medium through which many people express their views.
 Many information like the news we came to know from social media only.
 We know that there are various disagreements on political views.
 When people share their opinion through social media, there are many disagreements over there.
 Many people start debating on a particular topic on social media.

 There are many electoral campaigns running on social media.
-The services on the social media allow users to engage in social media activities such as sharing and commenting on digital content, creating personas and profiles, socializing and quickly communicating across networks of strong and weak social ties.
-Social media can be called as an alternate media.
+The services on social media allow users to engage in social media activities such as sharing and commenting on digital content, creating personas and profiles, socializing and quickly communicating across networks of strong and weak social ties.
+Social media can be called alternate media.
 The purpose of the media is to present the fact of any news or to deliver the information to the viewers.

 Alternative media are defined as small-scale politically radical media, using a wide spectrum of communication technologies and formats.
 In terms of expressing one’s views, social media is one of the most important platforms.
-If people use the internet and social media for a good purpose, then it can be called as the most helpful thing for the people.
+If people use the internet and social media for a good purpose, then it can be called the most helpful thing for the people.
 But if we use it for a bad purpose, it can be worse.